 Rubber bands stretch as you talk or take lion-sized yawns.
 These littleare also flexible enough that they aren’t going to snap and break.
-Since orthodontic elastics are stretchy, they don’t limit your jaw’s range of motion.
+Since are stretchy, they don’t limit your jaw’s range of motion.

 Easy to Remove and Replace

 The flip side of elastics being easily removed is that their effectiveness depends on how often patients wear them.
 To get the full benefits of orthodontic treatment so you aren’t wasting money and time, you’ll need to wear elastics about 23 hours a day.
-Only take out your elastics to eat and brush your teeth.
+Please only take out your elastics to eat and brush your teeth.

 Subtler Than Other Orthodontic Tactics